lloydnoone/sunchaser/README.md

 ![image](https://user-images.githubusercontent.com/49749612/65820099-0528ce00-e21d-11e9-8ff8-f82e195a6171.png)

-This was a project assigned to me by General Assembly during a software enginerring immersive course.
+This was a project assigned to me by General Assembly during a software engineering immersive course.
 The purpose of the project was to solidify the skills we learnt in the first 4 weeks by putting them to use in a project of our choice.

 It is a pacman clone in which i attempted to recreate the original games logic using common web development technologies.